Metacello/metacello/docs/MetacelloScriptingAPI.md

 ### Locking

-Automaticall upgrading projects is not always desired.
+Automatically upgrading projects is not always desirable.
 Of course, in the normal course of loading and upgrading, you will want the correct version of dependent projects loaded.
 However under the following
 conditions: